Ajit1279/GCP_Learning/250102_DevOpsProject/Jenkins_Terraform/Readme.md

    ![image](https://github.com/user-attachments/assets/c28affbe-29e1-4dc0-a5d4-951b77a7c699)

-- Verified if the required plugins are installed and those seem to be correct
+- Verified if the required plugins are installed and those seem to be correct.

-- ds
-- ds
-- d
-- sd
-- sd
-- sd
-- sd
-- sd
-- s
+- The issue was finally resolved after following [these steps](https://github.com/Ajit1279/GCP_Learning/tree/main/250102_DevOpsProject/1_Jenkins_on_GCPVM).